ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01x-summation-techniques.md

 ## Summation techniques

 ::: TODO
-- Prio 2: update this text
-- Prio 3: relate to the rest of the chapter
+- Prio 1: merge with the math preliminaries section
 :::

 Consider the following simple summation.